 (Tiny little headshake and wounded-sounding mmm.)

 “Oh, she never charges a cent,” explained Spacyjane.
-“Her mother’s a manager at Mary Lester Fabrics, their closets are filled with bolts of everything imaginable.”
+“Her mother’s a manager at Mary Lester Fabrics.
+Her closets next door are filled with bolts of everything imaginable.”

-“But what about her time and labor and all that?”
+“But what about your time and labor and all that?”

 Oh good grief—what do you give someone who can sew anything and already has closets full of fabric?
 A duck dinner for four at La Sauvagine?

-Spacyjane awarded that notion a glance of beatific approval—which, given those hocus-pocus thumbtacks pinning that pantygirdle to the wall, was probably something else to be grateful for.
+Spacyjane seemed to award that notion a glance of beatific approval—which, given those hocus-pocus thumbtacks pinning the pantygirdle to the wall, was probably something else to be grateful for.

 At any rate Vicki began looking forward to the bal masqué, and Joss agreed to come too as a zootsuited bebop hipster.
-Her improved mood lasted till Study Hall on Tuesday, when Tony Pierro swung around from the desk in front of Vicki and went into his unsmiling Michael Corleone schtick: “What’s all this about you going to a masked ball?”
+Vicki’s improved mood lasted till Study Hall on Tuesday, when Tony Pierro swung around from the desk in front of her and went into his unsmiling Michael Corleone schtick: “What’s this I hear about you going to a masked ball?”